opetitprestataire/label-studio/docs/source/guide/prompts_examples.md

 6. Accept the [predictions as annotations](prompts_predictions#Create-annotations-from-predictions).

-## Evaluating LLM outputs for toxicity
+## Evaluate LLM outputs for toxicity

 This example demonstrates how to set up Prompts to evaluate if the LLM-generated output text is classified as harmful, offensive, or inappropriate.